gadjalin/gadjalin/README.md

 ---

-🪐 French astronomer, studying in Sweden,<br/>
+🪐 French astrophysicist, studying in Sweden,<br/>
 I believe in a world where code can be both efficient and expressive.

-☕ I develop mainly in C++, but also in Python and Fortran. <br/> I like low level, electronic, and consuming too much caffeine.
+☕ I develop mainly in C++, but I'm starting to love Fortran. <br/> I like learning low level stuff, electronics, and consuming too much caffeine.

 🖥 I spend my free time working on my own utility library and game engine, <br/>
 learning shader development and computer graphics techniques.